xihongyang1999/xihongyang1999.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D student at College of Computer Science and Technology, <a href="https://english.nudt.edu.cn/">National University of Defence Technology (NUDT)</a>.
 My supervised by Prof. <a href="https://xinwangliu.github.io/">Xinwang Liu</a> and Prof. En Zhu in Pattern Recognition Machine Intelligence Lab (PRMI).
 Now, I am a visiting Ph.D student in <a href="https://www.nus.edu.sg/">National University of Singapore</a> supervised by Prof. <a href="https://yuemingjin.github.io/">Yueming Jin</a>.
+I have published several papers in top-tier international AI conferences and journals, including AAAI, ICDE, ACM MM, ICCV, NeurIPS, ICML, CVPR, TNNLS, TKDD, and TKDE.

 My research interests lie at the intersection of recommender systems, graph learning, and multimodal AI.
 In particular, I focus on:
 <ul>